issp-center-dev/H-wave/docs/en/source/uhfr/filespecification/config/index_config.rst

   String (default value is ``""``)

   **Description :**
-  This parameter specifies the input file for pairlift interaction term.
+  This parameter specifies the input file for pair-lift interaction term.

 ``file.output`` section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~